 Purchase price allocation and timing of payments are two of the issues to consider when structuring an asset sale or purchase of a business.
-The tax consequences can be enormous if assets aren’t allocated strategically.
+The tax consequences can be enormous if company assets aren’t allocated strategically.

 Consider this scenario based on an actual client.
 John is an entrepreneur who starts a roofing company.
 John works very hard and builds up his business over the next seven years so that it is generating $500,000 per year.
-John is approached by a national roofing company that wants to purchase his business for $1,000,000, plus an earn out of $500,000 for the next 12 months and a promise that John will not compete with the sold business.
+John is approached by a national roofing company that wants to buy his business for $1,000,000, plus an earn out of $500,000 for the next 12 months and a promise that John will not compete with the sold business.

 John hires a corporate attorney to draft up the contract.
 The national roofing company has in-house counsel who requires an asset sale of the business because they do not want to be responsible for any of John’s liabilities.

 In drafting the asset purchase agreement, John’s counsel initially does not consult a tax attorney and allocates the purchase price without putting much thought into the allocation.
 Counsel allocates $200,000 to the non-compete, $200,000 to equipment and $600,000 to goodwill.

 In this situation, John would likely pay ordinary income tax at around 35% for the non-compete, 35% for any recapture amount for the equipment – which is likely the entire $200,000 – and 35% on the earn out royalties.
 John would pay capital gains tax at 15% on the going concern and goodwill.
 Hence, we can estimate John would pay about $405,000 in taxes at an effective rate of 27%.
 This would have been an unfortunate tax result in which a significant amount of taxes could have been saved.

 Luckily, John’s counsel consulted with a tax attorney, and the scenario ended up looking very differently.